Nikos-Prinios/Selection-Restrictor/README.md

 # Selection-Restrictor
 **This Blender add-on helps to restrict the selection of objects by type**

 Selection-Restrictor (Alesis) and Selectivity (Nikos) have merged into a single project.
+Luciano joined the team.

 ---